wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 Additionally, when the **Anti-Spam Filter** of the plugin is active, **all spam-related Comments and E-mails are blocked, and are not sent to you**.
 This saves you time by automatically stopping these annoying spam Comments and E-mails from cluttering your Wordpress installation.

 You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
-You can enter as many spam-related keywords or phrases as you like.
+Enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.
 You have the option of filtering any of the Comment Form elements for spam, including Name, E-mail, URL, and Comment/Message.